samyarsadat/ROS-Robot/README.md

 ----
 > [!NOTE]
-> This project is still under development!
+> This project was completed and effectively reached its objective in September 2025.\
+> There will be no further development.
+I have moved my focus to the 2nd revision of The ROS Robot.

 <br>